vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/06/026/_index.md

 title = "+026"

 +++
-Indra On the various stylistic tics of this hymn, see publ. intro.
+Indra On the various stylistic tics of this hymn, see published introduction.